Lux (Rosalía album): Singles and music videos

+Tour

+On 4 December, the Lux Tour was officially announced, with concerts in Europe, South and North America between March and September 2026.
+It marks her first concert tour since the 2022 Motomami World Tour.

 Critical reception

-Lux received universal acclaim from music critics.
-According to the review aggregator Metacritic, Lux received "universal acclaim" based on a weighted average score of 97 out of 100 from 15 critic scores, becoming the best-reviewed album of 2025 on the site as well as their fifth-best album of all time.
-The review aggregator AnyDecentMusic? assigned the album a weighted average score of 9.1 out of 10 from 16 critic scores.
+Lux received "universal acclaim" from music critics, according to the review aggregator Metacritic, based on a weighted average score of 95 out of 100 from 17 critic scores, becoming the site's best-reviewed album of 2025.
+The review aggregator AnyDecentMusic? assigned the album a weighted average score of 9.2 out of 10 from 19 critic scores.

 The Associated Press's Maria Sherman gave the album four-stars-and-a-half out of five, praising the album's disconnect from contemporary trends, calling it "far more complex and iconoclastic than obvious", and stating that "there are real pleasures to be unearthed" for attentive listeners.
-The British Broadcasting Corporation's Mark Savage suggested the album as the best of the year, praising it as "a thoroughly modern album, with cutting edge production and hip-hop phrasing sneaking into Rosalía's stunning, operatic vocals."
+The BBC's Mark Savage suggested the album as the best of the year, praising it as "a thoroughly modern album, with cutting edge production and hip-hop phrasing sneaking into Rosalía's stunning, operatic vocals."
 Clashs Shahzaib Hussain gave the album a score of nine out of ten, calling it "an antidote to viral soundbites and music's instant-grat monomania."
 Consequences Wren Graves gave the album a score of A−, writing: "Rosalía leaves us in a place mentioned by no prophets and described by no poets.
 A place none of us have been before, imagined by no one but herself, and perhaps her God."

 Die Zeits Jens Balzer declared Rosalía to be pop's "new goddess" and praised the emotionality of the album, stating that it's difficult to listen without crying.
 Dorks Stephen Ackroyd gave the album a score of five out of five, writing: "What lingers isn't the guest list or the language tally.
 It's authority.
 A singer at full stretch without strain.
 A writer and arranger who knows when to hold and when to let go.
 Lux doesn't shout its ambition; it builds it where the weight can be felt most.
 It's hard to imagine anyone else making this record, even harder still to imagine they could possibly pull it off.
 An indefinable talent, Rosalía remains firmly in her own tier."
 Exclaim!s Kaelen Bell gave the album a score of eight out of ten, calling it "a genuinely overwhelming experience" and praising its balancing of its grand sound with "small strokes of humanity and humour".
 The Financial Timess Ludovic Hunter-Tilney gave the album four stars out of five, saying it "arrives with the kind of conceptual grandeur that would make a prog rock band jealous", praising Rosalía's vocals as "expressive, swooping up and down the scale", and concluding that "Rosalía has constructed an ambitious and unusual tribute to the European song tradition, from opera house to nightclub."